 Scientists measure radiation in different ways.
 Sometimes, they measure the dose that a person receives from a radioactive source, and sometimes they measure the amount of radioactivity in water, or in soil, or in the air.
-Each measure describes a different aspect of radiation, and each has its own unit.
+These measurements are taken to determine if safety actions are needed.

-There are different but interrelated units for measuring radioactivity and its effects:
+There are different but interrelated units for measuring radioactivity and estimating health effects.